-It’s natural for prey animals to hide illness or pain so by the time you realize your rabbit is sick, it may be almost too late – DO NOT WAIT, take immediate action!
+It’s natural for prey animals to hide illness or pain so by the time you realize your bunny is sick, it may be almost too late – DO NOT WAIT, take immediate action!

-- refusing treats or favourite foods,
+Not eating, refusing treats or favourite foods,

 Bunnies have 2 types of stools – the normal round ones that they drop any- and everywhere, and caecotrophes (grapelike, squishy poo that they eat from their bum).
 Both are normal and it is important to know what they should look like.
 Caecotrophes are rarely seen (because your bun eats them), but when they are left behind or they are leaving marks on the floor, you may need to adjust bunny’s food.